André Roberson: Oklahoma City Thunder (2013–2020)

 Roberson was selected with the 26th overall pick in the 2013 NBA draft by the Minnesota Timberwolves, but was later acquired by the Oklahoma City Thunder on draft night.
 On July 12, he signed with the Thunder after an impressive Summer League performance.
-During his rookie season, he had multiple assignments with the Tulsa 66ers of the NBA Development League.
+During his rookie season, Roberson had multiple assignments with the Tulsa 66ers of the NBA Development League.

 In July 2014, Roberson re-joined the Thunder for the 2014 NBA Summer League.
 On October 22, 2014, the Thunder exercised their third-year team option on Roberson's rookie scale contract, extending the contract through the 2015–16 season.
 Earning the Thunder's starting shooting guard spot for the 2014–15 season, Roberson recorded his first career double-double (10 points, 12 rebounds) on December 18 against the Golden State Warriors, and scored a then career-high 12 points on February 9 against the Denver Nuggets.

 On October 23, 2015, the Thunder exercised their fourth-year team option on Roberson's rookie scale contract, extending the contract through the 2016–17 season.
-He retained the starting shooting guard spot in 2015–16, and on December 23, he scored a then career-high 15 points in a 120–85 win over the Los Angeles Lakers.
+He retained the starting shooting guard spot in 2015–16, and on December 23, Roberson scored a then career-high 15 points in a 120–85 victory over the Los Angeles Lakers.
 On January 25, 2016, he was ruled out for three weeks with a right knee sprain.
-He returned to action on February 24 after missing 10 games.
-In Game 4 of the Western Conference Finals, Roberson scored a career-high 17 points and grabbed 12 rebounds, as the Thunder defeated the Golden State Warriors 118–94 to take a 3–1 lead in the series.
-The Thunder went on to lose the series in seven games.
+Roberson returned to action on February 24 after missing 10 games.
+In Game 4 of the Western Conference Finals, he scored a career-high 17 points and grabbed 12 rebounds, as the Thunder defeated the Golden State Warriors 118–94 to take a 3–1 lead in the series.
+However, the Thunder went on to lose the series in seven games.